hashicorp/terraform-provider-azurerm/website/docs/r/devspace_controller.html.markdown

 A `sku` block supports the following:

 * `name` - (Required) The name of the SKU for DevSpace Controller.
 Currently the only supported value is `S1`.
 Changing this forces a new resource to be created.
 * `tier` - (Required) The tier of the SKU for DevSpace Controller.
-Currently supported value is `Standard`.
+Currently the only supported value is `Standard`.
 Changing this forces a new resource to be created.

 ## Attributes Reference